-As a Vice President/Project Director at SCS in the Overland Park, Kansas office, Ms. Welch utilizes her civil engineering background to affect solid waste related projects in numerous states for both municipal and private clients.
-Throughout her career, Anastasia has focused on solid waste related topics ranging from design and compliance to planning.
-As a solid waste practice lead in the Central Region of SCS, Anastasia leverages experience across the company to bring the appropriate personnel and work efforts to meet clients' expectations and needs.
+In 2023, Anastasia Welch, Vice President/Project Director, was promoted to the Business Unit Director for SCS's Central Region headquartered in Overland Park, Kansas.
+Ms. Welch utilizes her civil engineering background to affect solid waste-related projects in numerous states for both municipal and private clients.
+Anastasia focuses on solid waste management ranging from design and compliance to planning.
+As the Central Region Business Unit Director, Anastasia leverages experience across the company to bring the appropriate personnel and work efforts to meet our clients' expectations and needs.